awsdocs/amazon-rds-user-guide/doc_source/USER_VPC.Scenarios.md

 1. In **Actions**, choose **Enable ClassicLink**\.
 In the confirmation dialog box, choose **Yes, Enable**\.

-1. On the EC2 console, select the EC2 instance you want to connect to the DB instance in the VPC\.
+1. On the EC2 console, choose the EC2 instance you want to connect to the DB instance in the VPC\.

 1. In **Actions**, choose **ClassicLink**, and then choose **Link to VPC**\.